shuai-xu/flink/docs/dev/table/sqlClient.md

 Catalogs
 --------------------

-Currently Flink supports two types of catalog - FlinkInMemoryCatalog and HiveCatalog.
+Currently Flink supports two types of catalog - `FlinkInMemoryCatalog` and `HiveCatalog`.

-Users need to specify corresponding keys for each kind of catalog.
+For more information about integration with Hive metastore, see [Hive Compatibility]({{ site.baseurl }}/dev/batch/hive_compatibility.html)

 Limitations & Future
 --------------------